TechnoMageKOMT/Programming_Notes/JavaScript/Backend/nodejsAndExpress.md

 Express documentation can be found at [https://expressjs.com].

-To install Express `$ npm install express request body-parser`.
+To install Express and body-parser `$ npm install express request body-parser`.
 This will also be done for every new project or App.

 Click on 'Getting Started' link on their website for instructions on the installation process of express if needed.